 Asking your retail staff survey questions like the above will give you insights that you can actually use.
 Ask the same questions regularly, establish a baseline, and take action when you spot areas for improvement.

-Do this right, and you can establish trust with your store associates, and improve employee sentiment, engagement, and retention.
+Do this right, and you can establish trust with your store associates, and improve retail employee engagement, sentiment, and retention.